Josephlodico/JosephLodico/README.md

 ## Hi there 👋, I'm Joseph Lodico

 <h2> About me</h2>
-<p>i am a student at Lasalle College, Passionate about video games and Programming, and seeking to improve my skills, In my profile, there are a collection of projects created throughout my semesters at Lassale college</p>
+<p>i am a student at Lasalle College, Passionate about video games and Programming, and seeking to improve my skills.
+In my profile, there are collection of my projects created throughout my semesters at Lasalle college</p>

+Still working on my porfolio Website
+<h2> Here is  my Porfolio: </h2>
 <!--
 **Josephlodico/JosephLodico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.